 "I'm sorry, dear boy, but I promise you I'll find her."

-Lady Hippolyte gave orders to Antiope, and then she climbed into the transport with Alex reluctantly following her.
-He handed her one of the message tubes, and then grabbing his messenger bag he stormed to the back of the transport, where he sat on the floor in the cargo area.
+Lady Hippolyte gave orders to Antiope, and then she climbed into the transport; Alex followed her.
+He handed her one of the message tubes, and then grabbing his messenger bag he stormed to the back of the transport, where he threw himself on the floor in the cargo area.

-"You will take a proper seat, Alex," said Lady Hippolyte.
+"You will take a proper seat, Alexander," said Lady Hippolyte.
 "And don't look at me like that.
 I am not the one who ran away."

 Alex took a window seat, two rows behind Lady Hippolyte.
 Watching Kuramasu Island recede into the distance, he held the message tube, both curious and fearful regarding its contents.
-Once over the roiling eastern sea, he gave into his curiosity.
-Opening the tube he removed a sheaf of rolled up papers, tied into a bundle with Yukino's feathered necklace.
+Once over the eastern sea, he gave in to his curiosity.
+Opening the tube, he removed a sheaf of rolled up papers, tied into a bundle with Yukino's feathered necklace.
 Slipping the beaded jewelry off, and unfurling the parchment, he read the top sheet.

 22 Octovrios, 3026